JotaMGomes/Interview-Questions/README.md

-# JAVA Interview-Questions
+# JAVA Problems-Solutions
-My solutions for some interview questions.<br>
+My solution for some problems from LeetCode, Careercup, HackerHank, and Codility.<br>
 Obs.: When more then one solution: My first attempt and after some research.<br>
 Reminder: Integer.MAX_VALUE = 2^31-1 = 2,147,483,647